johnhippisley/ChineseDeck/README.md

 ## Info

-The cards are organized into different vocabulary lists, including chapters from Chinese Link Part 1 & 2 and All Things Considered, HSK 1–6 and several other categories.<br>
+The cards are organized into different vocabulary lists, including chapters from Chinese Link Part 1 & 2 and All Things Considered, HSK 1–6 and several other categories.

 All of the media is included in the deck, so there's no need for any plugins.

 I recommend starting with all cards suspended and then gradually unsuspending them as you go.